ordina-jworks/ordina-jworks.github.io/_posts/2019-02-27-vue-with-typescript.md

 When you compare it to the previous version, the data property message is now a regular property in our component class.
 Methods are present as class methods.
 And the computed properties can be defined as a getter.

-### The other setttings
+### The other settings
-After you've replied Yes to the "Use class-style component syntax?" question, you can continue with the default options.
+After you've replied `Yes` to the "Use class-style component syntax?" question, you can continue with the default options.

 For the CSS pre-processor, you either choose between Stylus, Less and SCSS.
 We choose the default `Sass/SCSS (with node-sass)`.